Jusepi-Y/Pharmaceutical-Sales-analysis/README.md

 Contents
 Data:  Raw sales data for 2015 EC and 2016 EC.

-Analysis Scripts/Notebooks: (Optional: if you have separate analysis files) Scripts or notebooks used for data processing and analysis.

 Visualizations:

 An interactive sales dashboard providing a dynamic view of the sales data.